hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/start_posting.md

 **Relationship with other parts of the project:**

 The code relies on a number of custom modules (`src.webdriver.driver`, `src.endpoints.advertisement.facebook`, `src.logger`).
 This suggests a structured project design with modular components.
-The `FacebookPromoter` class would likely interact with other components of the project for data acquisition, strategy implementation, and reporting.
+The `FacebookPromoter` class would likely interact with other components of the project for data acquisition, Startegy implementation, and reporting.